🐶 Free shipping on order over $75

 Giving too many treats or table scraps can spoil your dog’s appetite for regular meals.
 Limit treats to no more than 10% of their daily caloric intake and use them only as rewards for good behavior or training.

 If your dog is holding out for treats, put them on a consistent feeding schedule and stick to it.
-This helps reinforce the importance of their regular food and makes them less likely to hold out for treats.
+This reinforces the importance of their regular food and makes them less likely to hold out for treats.

-Speaking of treats — only use healthy, low-calorie treats.
+When it comes to treats, only use healthy, low-calorie options.
 More indulgent treats should only be given sparingly.

-If you really want to work with your dog, consider using their regular kibble as rewards during training sessions.
-I fed my dog the majority of his kibble by hand for the first 3 months of his life, and it paid off!
-He’s a good boy now.
+If you want to work with your dog, consider using their regular kibble as a reward during training sessions.

 4. Introduce Variety

-Just like us, dogs can get bored of eating the same food every day.
-A balanced diet is good for everyone!
+Like us, dogs can get bored of eating the same food daily.
+A balanced diet is suitable for a healthy dog!

-To keep your dog interested in their meals, switch it up by rotating between different high-quality dog foods and flavors or try canned food.
+To keep your dog interested in its meals, rotate between different high-quality dog foods and flavors or try canned food.

 5. Create a Quiet Eating Space